Members of ASAN’s Board of Trustees

 Sarah advises ASAN on communications strategy and designs many of its online and print materials.
 She has also worked with ASAN on organizing training and leadership development in the ACI summer leadership academy.
 She joined the board in 2012.

 Sarah lives in Portland, OR with her family.

 Katie Miller, ASAN’s Board Vice-Chair, is an Autistic adult based in Maryland.
 She was involved with ASAN informally for many years before joining the board.
 Katie also served on the Maryland Commission on Autism, including the Adult Services Subcommittee of the Commission.
 She was on the Maryland State team of the 2012 Allies in Self-Advocacy Summit.
 Katie has given public testimony at the Interagency Autism Coordinating Committee (IACC) and has spoken at several public events, including Autreat.

-Katie earned her BFA and MFA in painting from Maryland Institute College of Art in 2007 and 2011, respectively.
-Katie is represented by the Washington, DC gallery, CONNERSMITH.
-Katie’s paintings can be found in numerous public and private collections.
-She works full-time as an artist.
+Katie works full-time as an artist.
+She earned her BFA and MFA in painting from Maryland Institute College of Art in 2007 and 2011, respectively.
+Katie has exhibited widely and her paintings can be found in numerous public and private collections.
+Her work can be seen on her website: www.artistkatiemiller.com

 Meg Evans, ASAN’s Board Secretary, is employed in the legal publishing industry.
 She received her J.D. from Case Western Reserve University in Cleveland, Ohio, and her B.A. from the University of California at Santa Barbara.
 Meg has written many articles for ASAN’s websites and publications, including the essay that inspired the title for ASAN’s 2013 e-book “And Straight On Till Morning.”